+2.3.
 Responsible Investment Products

-Danske Bank manufactures investment products with different levels of sustainability ambitions that enable the distribution of products designed to cater for different levels of preferences of customers.
-Notwithstanding sustainability ambitions, all investment products manufactured by Danske Bank take due account of Sustainability Risk dimensions.
+Danske Bank manufactures investment products with different levels of sustainability ambitions enabling distribution of products designed to cater for different levels of sustainability preferences of investors.
+Notwithstanding sustainability ambitions, all investment products manufactured by Danske Bank take due account of Sustainability Risks dimensions.

-For investment products that promote environmental and/or social characteristics, these characteristics and good governance practices are binding elements of the investment strategy and are managed in accordance with the frameworks defined through our Inclusion Instruction, Exclusion Instruction and Active Ownership Instruction.
-Information about such products is disclosed under Article 8 of the SFDR in accordance with the specific requirements herein.
-Products promoting environmental and/or social characteristics have varying degrees of sustainability related ambitions.
+For investment products that promote environmental and/ or social characteristics, these characteristics and good governance practices are binding elements of the investment strategy and are managed in accordance with the frameworks defined through our Exclusion Instruction, Exclusion Instruction and Active Ownership Instruction.
+These products disclose under Article 8 of the SFDR and adhere to the specific disclosure requirements herein.
+Products promoting environmental and/or social characteristics will have varying degrees of sustainability related ambitions.

 For investment products that have Sustainable Investments as their objective, the environmental and/or social objectives are equally binding elements of the investment strategy as further governed through the Inclusion Instruction.
 The 'Do No Significant Harm' principle is applied following the regulatory requirements for such products.
 The assessment of Principal Adverse Impact is also added to this exercise.
-Information about such products is disclosed under Article 9 of the SFDR in accordance with the specific requirements herein.
+These products disclose under Article 9 of the SFDR and adhere to the specific disclosure requirements herein.

-For further information on how we incorporate considerations to adverse impacts and positive contribution in our individual responsible investment products, reference is made to the pre-contractual documentation and reporting for managed investment products.
+For further information on how we incorporate adverse impacts and positive impact considerations into responsible investment products, reference is made to the pre-contractual documentation and reporting for managed investment products.